GerHobbelt/rapidcsv/README.md

 CMake ExternalProject_Add
 -------------------------
-Rapidcsv may be included in a CMake project using ExternalProject_Add.
-Refer [here](https://github.com/panchaBhuta/cmakeExampleExternalProjectAdd)
+Rapidcsv may be included in a CMake project using _ExternalProject_Add_.
+Refer [here](https://github.com/panchaBhuta/cmakeExampleExternalProjectAdd).

 or Simply copy ...
 ------------------